spwhite1337/website/README.md

 ## Development

-Run two independent apps that do not communicate with each other for debugging and dev.
-Requires: Python 3.9+ and npm.
+Run two independent apps that do not communicate with each other for debugging and dev

 - `cd backend`
 - `set FLASK_APP=run.py` (`export FLASK_APP=run.py`)